 We pretty much had a love affair with Greek Salad during our visit to Greece.
-We ordered it every time we ate at a Taverna – even if we were trying other Greek specialties, there were two things that were constant: a Greek salad and tzatziki with pita.
-I plan to share the tzatziki recipe I’ve come up with, as well as an easy Greek pita recipe (more of a flatbread than our whole wheat pocket-pita recipe you can see here) soon, but today I thought I’d talk about Greek salad.
+We ordered it every time we ate at a Taverna - even if we were trying other Greek specialties, there were two things that were constant: a Greek salad and tzatziki with pita.
+You can made this whole wheat pocket-pita recipe to go with this, too.

 But a recipe for Greek salad?
 Come on - you pile tomatoes, cucumbers, onions, olives and feta with a light dressing.
 It's not complicated, and in fact, I never used a recipe for the salads I made before going to Greece.
 So I decided that I would share the new things I learned about the salads they served us in Greece and how you can get that same authentic salad no matter where you live.